jlgerber/jlgerber.github.io/pages/devops/docker/building_dockerfile.md

 ```

 We get a cow.
-Because we used a CMD, we can override the command.
+Because we used a .html, we can override the command.

 ```
 docker container run demo screenfetch -E